 Prince Thadeous lives in the shadow of his more handsome and successful brother Fabious.
 Fabious returns from a quest, having rescued Belladonna from a tower and announcing that he is going to marry her.
 As the wedding gets underway, the wizard Leezar appears and abducts Belladonna.
 Leezer plans to marry Belladonna himself as part of a ceremony that can only happen when the moon is in conjunction every one hundred years and will cause her to give birth to a dragon.
 Thadeous is reluctantly pressed into joining Fabious on a quest to rescue her.
 Through their various adventures and frequent mishaps, Thadeous rises to discover a heroism.

 Your Highness is a film that has been made to capitalise on the rising comedic name of Danny McBride.
 Danny McBride rose to prominence with the short-lived but acclaimed HBO sitcom Eastbound & Down (2009-10).
 He has had comedic supporting parts in a number of films of recent years, including The Heartbreak Kid (2007), Drillbit Taylor (2008), Tropic Thunder (2008), Land of the Lost (2009), Up in the Air (2009), Due Date (2010) and This is The End (2013).
 His breakthrough role was in Pineapple Express (2008) also opposite James Franco.
 McBride co-writes Your Highness with Ben Best, his co-writer on Eastbound & Down.
 Also on board is David Gordon Green, who directed Pineapple Express.
 Prior to this, David Gordon Green had turned out a number of independent dramas with the likes of George Washington (2000), All the Real Girls (2003), Undertow (2004) and Snow Angels (2007), before finding mainstream success with Pineapple Express and the subsequent likes of Our Brand is Crisis (2015).
-He is set to return to genre material with the reboot of Halloween (2018).
+Green subsequently returned to genre material with the reboot of Halloween (2018) and Halloween Kills (2021).